Compare Electricity Plans

 Once your account has been successfully transferred into your new company’s hands, you’ll usually receive a confirmation email or letter.
 But, don’t forget you’ll need to settle any outstanding bills from your previous provider.

 Canstar Blue’s electricity comparison service includes pricing from all these providers.
-These companies only operate in south-east Queensland.
-Ergon Energy is the main electricity retailer in regional Queensland.
-Please note, there may be other providers operating in your area.
+These companies only operate in SEQ.
+Ergon Energy is the main electricity retailer in regional QLD.
+Please note that there may be other providers operating in your area.

 Most plans in Queensland come with a feed-in tariff for solar customers.
 However, the feed-in tariffs in QLD can vary dramatically between providers.
 The good news is that retailers are competing to offer the most favourable rates possible.
-This means various solar specific plans for Queenslanders and feed-in tariffs of up to 20c per kilowatt hour (kWh).
+This means various solar-specific plans for Queenslanders and feed-in tariffs of up to 14c per kWh.

 A single rate tariff means households are charged the same amount for electricity whatever time of day they happen to use it, while time of use tariffs can have multiple prices depending on when you use power.
 Time of use tariffs come with ‘peak’ and ‘off-peak’ rates – with electricity more expensive during periods of high demand – as well as ‘shoulder’ rates for times in between.
 While single rate tariffs can be used with any type of energy meter, households will need a smart meter or interval meter to access a time of use tariff.